Manny8888/VLM/Readme.md

   disks, network)
 - the emulator proper which emulates the CPU

+## Life support

 The life support is common to all emulators and is coded in C.

+It grew out of the Mac Ivory environment where the life support package was software available on the Mac to interface with the Ivory add-on hardware card providing the Lisp Machine.

+In the Genera version, the emulator replaces the physical add-on card, the purpose of life support remains the same.

+## Emulator

 The emulator comes in different flavours: Alpha assembly, C version started but unfinished by Symbolics, C version by Brian PARKER.
 The Alpha version is written